 Most players reviewing this game got about 3 hours of gameplay.
 I usually play much slower than my contemporaries, and I managed to squeeze about 4 hours of play.
 My ghettomath prefers less than a dollar per hour.
 And that $7 is the sale price.
 Retail will be around $10.
 I can't say I would pay that much for this game.
 It's just too short.
 Very good quality.
 But short.

 This is a quality production.
 It's a lot like me, really: smart, polished, handsome and slick.
 I found one bug in which I could not open a first-aid kit.
 It worked fine when I quit and reloaded the game.
 Other than that, the game played flawlessly.
 The only reason I might balk at the price tag is the brevity of the game.
 Three or Four hours is very short indeed for $7.
-If you don't mind spending that, by all means get this game while it's still on sale.
+If you don't mind spending that, by all means get the Guest on Steam, while it's still on sale!
 But if you're truly a ghetto gamer, maybe not so much.